syncfusion-content/wpf-docs/wpf/Diagram/Exporting.md

 ### Export To PDF

-SfDiagram provides support to export the Diagram as XPS format by using the `IsSaveToXps` property of `ExportSettings`.

-We can convert the XPS document into PDF file through `Syncfusion.XPS.XPSToPdfConverter`.Please refer to the KB link to [Export the SfDiagram as PDF](https://www.syncfusion.com/kb/8494/how-to-export-the-diagram-as-pdf).
+SfDiagram does not have the built-in support to convert the diagram as PDF file but you can achieve it by exporting the diagram as XPS file and then convert the exported xps file as PDF using [Syncfusion.XPS.XPSToPdfConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.XPS.XPSToPdfConverter.html "Syncfusion.XPS.XPSToPdfConverter").
+Please refer the [Export the SfDiagram as PDF](https://www.syncfusion.com/kb/8494/how-to-export-the-diagram-as-pdf) KB link for more details.

 ### Export specific region of diagram

-Diagram supports to export any specific area of diagram page by using 'Clip' proerty of `ExportSettings` class.
+SfDiagram provides supports to export any specific region of the diagram by using 'Clip' proerty of `ExportSettings` class.

 {% tabs %}
 {% highlight xaml %}